strongloop/strongloop.com2/_posts/2018-03-30-serving-a-progressive-web-app-from-loopback.md

 - Use the [IBM Cloud Container Service](https://console.bluemix.net/docs/containers/container_index.html#container_index) to deploy the app in Docker containers that run in Kubernetes clusters
 - Use [IBM API Connect](https://developer.ibm.com/apiconnect/)

-I hope that after reading this post you're ready to build a Progressive Web App that is served from LoopBack and uses LoopBack as your backend for frontend (BFF).
+I hope that you're now ready to build a Progressive Web App that is served from LoopBack and uses LoopBack as your backend for frontend (BFF).
 I'm looking forward to seeing what you build!